 Unused donations may be carried forward for five years.
 The CRA also allows spouses and common-law partners to combine their receipts and allow one person to claim the charitable donations in their tax return in order to maximize the tax credits.

 Traditionally, donations have been made in the form of cash.
 Depending on their specific policies, foundations with a DAF program may be willing to accept other in-kind donations, such as insurance policies, artwork or shares of either publicly-traded or private corporations.
 There may be enhanced tax benefits to consider when making a gift of assets other than cash.
-For example, when shares of publicly-traded securities are gifted to a DAF or private foundation, the donor receives a tax receipt equal to the fair market value of the shares and the capital gain that would otherwise be realized on the disposition of the shares is eliminated.
+For example, when shares of publicly-traded securities are gifted to a DAF or private family foundation, the donor receives a tax receipt equal to the fair market value of the shares and the capital gain that would otherwise be realized on the disposition of the shares is eliminated.

 Regardless of the structure used, a charitable foundation is considered by many Canadians to be an effective vehicle to meet their charitable goals and objectives.
 Before choosing a structure, donors are advised to consult with financial and legal advisors with the knowledge and experience in this important and growing area of wealth planning.